 Most of the "project effectiveness" habitat monitoring in the program, when it happens at all, currently takes place as part of the work elements of individual habitat projects.
 These projects and work elements are not part of this review, but will be reviewed during the follow-on geographic review of habitat projects.
 Discussions are also taking place about developing an umbrella approach to this particular type of monitoring, with an independent third party overseeing the monitoring and evaluation of project-scale effectiveness in a coordinated, consistent manner.
-That umbrella proposal is not ready for review or recommendation in this RME/AP review, but the staff recommendation below will highlight the role of this type of monitoring in the overall habitat effectiveness framework, and our expectations for how this monitoring might take place in the future through such an umbrella.
+That umbrella proposal is not ready for review or recommendation in this RME/AP review, but the Council's recommendation below will highlight the role of this type of monitoring in the overall habitat effectiveness framework, and our expectations for how this monitoring might take place in the future through such an umbrella.

-Staff recommendation: The staff recommendation is based squarely in the ISRP review conclusions.
-The staff recommends the Council support, as did the ISRP, the concept of a coordinated, standardized approach to monitoring habitat characteristics and evaluating the effects of changes in those characteristics.
+Council recommendation: The recommendation is based squarely in the ISRP review conclusions.
+The Council supports, as did the ISRP, the concept of a coordinated, standardized approach to monitoring habitat characteristics and evaluating the effects of changes in those characteristics.
 We know the federal agencies are working, in the aftermath of the ISRP review and other comments and developments, to reshape the implementation plan for the CHaMP project (and possibly the related ISEMP research effort) and to make additional progress on the other elements of the habitat effectiveness monitoring and evaluation framework.
 In the best example, at the Council's Fish and Wildlife Committee meeting in Hood River, Oregon, on May 10, NOAA Fisheries staff presented at length on the "Implementation of the FCRPS BiOp Tributary Monitoring and Evaluation Framework."
 With some obvious differences (especially about the pace of the implementation of the CHaMP project), much of what NOAA presented is consistent with the principles recommended below by staff.
-The staff expects continued benefits from continued cooperation and communication between NOAA and the Council on this issue.
+The Council expects continued benefits from continued cooperation and communication between NOAA and the Council on this issue.

-The staff recommends that the Council call for the federal agencies to follow or incorporate the following principles in this effort:
+The Council calls for the federal agencies to follow or incorporate the following principles in this effort: